 Before they’re born, babies can tell the difference between light and dark.
-At birth, a baby’s eyesight is still developing.
-Babies' eyes haven’t yet learned how to work together, this will come over the next few months.
+At birth, a baby’s eyesight is still developing; their eyes haven’t yet learned how to work together, this will come over the next few months.
 Although babies are able see, the world is still quite blurry.
 Babies can see best at around 6-8 inches, which is roughly the distance where babies are held for feeding.
-When a parent (or anyone!) cuddles the baby for a feed and looks closely at the baby, the baby can begin to focus on the parent’s face and get to know their facial features.
+When you cuddle a baby and look closely at them, they can begin to focus on your face and get to know it.
 Some scientists have suggested that this limited vision, and ability to see around feeding distance, is a biological trait that evolved to help babies feel safe and secure with their parent, whilst limiting the sensory input of the wider world.

 Spending time close to your baby, and face to face, is a great way to stimulate the development of their eyes